How to Organize Screenshots on Mac Without Using Finder Folders

 You can't search by content.
 You can't sort by context.
 You can't see what changed between similar screenshots.
 Finder is a file manager — not a screenshot manager.

-A better approach: let the app do the sorting
+What's the better approach?
+Let the app do the sorting

 Pizazoo takes a different approach.
 It watches your screenshot folder and automatically: